KGMI

 KGMI (790 AM) is a commercial radio station licensed to Bellingham, Washington.
 The station is owned and operated by Saga Broadcasting, dba Cascade Radio Group.
 It airs a news/talk radio format.
+KGMI posts news stories and radio recordings on their website, MyBellinghamNow.com or My Bellingham Now.

 KGMI serves Northwest Washington with a signal that reaches into much of Southwestern British Columbia, including Greater Vancouver and Victoria.
 The signal also reaches into Seattle's northern suburbs, as well as the Olympic Peninsula.
 Its transmitter is off Yew Street Road in Bellingham.

 By day, the station transmits with 5,000 watts.
 To protect other stations on AM 790, it reduces power at night to 1,000 watts and uses a directional antenna after sunset.
 Programming is also heard on a 250-watt FM translator station, K243BX, on 96.5 MHz.

 Programming

-Weekdays begin with a local news and information show, the KGMI Morning News, featuring Dianna Hawryluk.
-There is also a news hour during afternoon drive time, anchored by Joe Teehan.
-Teehan also hosts KGMI Konnects, a live call-in show, ahead of the evening news hour.
-The rest of the weekday schedule is made up of syndicated talk programs, including Hugh Hewitt, Lars Larson, Dennis Prager, John Batchelor, "Red Eye Radio," and "Coast To Coast AM."
+Weekdays begin with a local news and information show, The KGMI Morning News featuring Dianna Hawryluk and Adam Smith.
+There is also a news hour during afternoon drive time, anchored by Jason Upton.
+Joe Teehan hosts KGMI Konnects, a live call-in show, ahead of the evening news hour.
+The rest of the weekday schedule is made up of syndicated talk programs, including Markley, Van Camp, and Robbins, The Lars Larson Show, The Dennis Prager Show, CBS Eye on the World with John Batchelor, Coast To Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 Weekends feature shows on money, health, gardening, farming, car repair, home repair, real estate and technology, some of which are paid brokered programming.
-Weekend syndicated shows include Kim Komando and Sebastian Gorka.
-Most hours begin CBS Radio News.
+Weekend syndicated programs include The Kim Komando Show, Rich DeMuro on Tech, The Larry Kudlow Show, CBS News Weekend Roundup and Rudy Maxa World Travel.
+Most hours begin with an update from CBS News Radio.